Richard-Bensley-Ltd/TheSuite/Manual.md

 * Asynchronous replication, the most prelevant option.
 * Semi-Synchronous replication, enabled via a plugin, will only complete a client transaction when at least one slave has received the change.
 * Galera, two phase commits, shared everything self-healing cluster.
 Highly recommended.
-* Spider, a sharding ending.
+* Spider, a horizontal sharding solution.
 Not a ready-to-go solution.

 ## Failover